kestra-io/docs/content/docs/05.developer-guide/13.cicd/05-azure-devops.md

               environmentServiceNameAWS: 'aws_s3'
 ```

-a.
-The pipeline is triggered whenever the main branch is updated (so when we merge a PR into main the pipeline would run)
+- The pipeline is triggered whenever the main branch is updated (so when we merge a PR into main the pipeline would run)

-b.
-We choose a pool created beforehand.
+- We choose a pool created beforehand.
 Here is the [official Azure DevOps documentation to create and manage agent pools](https://learn.microsoft.com/en-us/azure/devops/pipelines/agents/pools-queues?view=azure-devops&tabs=yaml,browser)

-c.
-We use the Terraform extension to install, validate and apply Terraform resources.
+- We use the Terraform extension to install, validate and apply Terraform resources.
 You can install the Terraform extension task by navigating to the Organization Settings > Extensions and then browse the marketplace to install Terraform extension.

 ![image-terraform](/docs/developer-guide/ci-cd/az-devops-image-terraform.png)

-The first task is to use the TerraformInstaller@1 to install Terraform when the pipeline runs.
-Then we use the TerraformTaskV4@4 three times:
+The first task is to use the `TerraformInstaller@1` to install Terraform when the pipeline runs.
+Then we use the `TerraformTaskV4@4`` three times:

-1. run the init command.
+1. run the `init`` command.
 As you can see in our code snippet, we use an AWS S3 bucket for Terraform backend but you can use either Azure RM backend, AWS or GCP.

-2. run the validate command, checking whether a configuration is syntactically valid and internally consistent.
+2. run the `validate`` command, checking whether a configuration is syntactically valid and internally consistent.

-3. run the apply command to executes the actions proposed in the Terraform plan
+3. run the `apply`` command to executes the actions proposed in the Terraform plan

 ![image-green-pipeline](/docs/developer-guide/ci-cd/az-devops-image-green-pipleine.png)